MasterScott/onex/README.md

 # Onex v2.0

 ***"onex a hacking tools library."***
-Onex is a kali linux hacking tools installer for termux and other linux distribution. onex is for Termux and other android terminals.
-Using onex, you can install all hacking tools in Termux and other Linux based distributions. onex can install any tools jus single click. use `onex install [tool_name]` command to install any hacking tool.
+Onex is a kali linux hacking tools installer for termux and other linux distribution.
+It's package manager for hacker's. onex manage large number's of hacking tools that can be installed on single click.
+Using onex, you can install all hacking tools in Termux and other Linux based distributions. onex can install any hacking tools. use `onex install [tool_name]` command to install any hacking tool.

 <br>
 <p align="center">